 Philipp Schennach and Jorma Lori look proudly over the fruits of their labor: several thousand hemp plants swaying back and forth in the artificial wind and illuminated by 170 lamps simulating the sun.
 In about three weeks, the harvest can begin.
-And none too soon; demand for the miracle plant is huge.
-Hemp is truly a multitalented weed.
+And none too soon; demand for the plant is huge.
+Hemp truly has many functions.
 Its fibers can be used in textiles and even in the automobile industry, and the compounds in its flowers relieve pain, relax muscles and stimulate the appetite, so the plant is gaining acceptance in the medical community.
 And the oil from its seeds can even be used as fuel.

 But the consumption of hemp is off limits in almost all countries.
 However, in Switzerland a decision by the Federal Office of Public Health (FOPH) in 2016 really stirred up the market.
 The sale of hemp is now legal as long as the concentration of the psychoactive substance tetrahydrocannabinol, better known by its initials as THC, is under one percent.
 In this case, hemp counts as a tobacco substitute.
 Schennach and Lori have had lots to do since then.
 They work at BioCan AG, the first Swiss company permitted to produce and sell cannabis legally as a tobacco substitute.

 The founder of the company, which is headquartered in Thayngen, Switzerland, is Markus Walther, a pioneer in hemp production who was advocating its legalization for sale as long ago as the 1990s.
 Through numerous hybridizations, he was able to breed a hemp plant with a THC concentration below one percent.
 When the Federal Office of Public Health gave its approval in 2016, he and his company got to work.
 In addition to hemp for smoking, BioCan AG also supplies hemp oil and tablets.